“An Overview of Scientology” banner

 The SAFE ENVIRONMENT FUND is to be permanent, its scope almost unlimited.

+We are proud to see the establishment of such a fund and know its benefits over the coming years will be great.
 Whether Scientologist or non-Scientologist, the SAFE ENVIRONMENT FUND looks forward to your support - in the cause of human rights and justice for man.”

 (from ‘Co-Motion’, [late 1979] (issued by the Church of Scientology)